What Am I to You?

-"What Am I to You?" is a song by American singer-songwriter Norah Jones.
-It was the second single from Feels Like Home.
-The song is written from the perspective of someone questioning whether or not their love for their partner is fully reciprocated.
+"What Am I to You?" is a song written and recorded by American singer-songwriter Norah Jones for her second studio album Feels like Home (2004).
+It was produced by Jones and Lee Alexander.
+A soul song, it is written from the perspective of someone questioning whether or not their love for their partner is fully reciprocated.
+The song was released as the second single from Feels Like Home on May 10, 2004, by Blue Note Records.